 In line with the water resource planning guidance, these impacts have been included within the supply-demand balance in the form of temporary deployable output reductions, rather than within outage allowance.
 These reductions are termed 'Change in deployable output from prolonged outage reduction'.
+(Note, however, that our modelled assessment of the planned outages for the Haweswater Aqueduct Resilience Programme has indicated that there is no impact on the supply-demand balance during the relevant period of flow reductions; further details are given in the Technical Report - Supply forecast.)

-Similarly to the raw water and process losses, the forecast allowances, as shown in Table 6, and deployable output reductions due to prolonged outage are subtracted from the modelled deployable output values to calculate WAFU for each water resource zone.
+Similarly to the raw water and process losses, the forecast allowances, as shown in Table 8, and deployable output reductions due to prolonged outage are subtracted from the modelled deployable output values to calculate WAFU for each water resource zone.